Improved L$^p$-Poincar\'e inequalities on the hyperbolic space: Proof of Theorem

 where the function $h$ is as defined in \eqref{hdef}.
 Since from the proof of Lemma \ref{asymptotic}-(b) we know that $h(r_p)<0$, we conclude that the map $N\mapsto r_p(N)$ is strictly increasing.
 On the other hand, equation \eqref{rp} also implicitly defines a map $p\mapsto r_p$.
 In this case we get

 Hence, the map $p\mapsto r_p(N)$ is strictly decreasing. \end{proof}

-\textbf{Acknowledgments.} The first author is partially supported by the Research Project FIR (Futuro in Ricerca) 2013 ``Geometrical and qualitative aspects of PDE's'' (Italy).
-The second author is partially supported by the PRIN project n.
-201274FYK7\textunderscore004 ``Aspetti Variazionali e Perturbativi nei Problemi Differenziali non Lineari''.
+\textbf{Acknowledgments.} The first author is partially supported by the Research Project FIR (Futuro in Ricerca) no. RBFR13WJ6X ``Geometrical and qualitative aspects of PDE's'' (Italy).
+The second author is partially supported by the PRIN project no. 201274FYK7\textunderscore004 ``Aspetti Variazionali e Perturbativi nei Problemi Differenziali non Lineari''.
 The third author is partially supported at the Technion by a fellowship of the Israel Council for Higher Education.
-The fourth author is partially supported by the PRIN project ``Equazioni alle derivate parziali di tipo ellittico e parabolico: aspetti geometrici, disuguaglianze collegate, e applicazioni'' (Italy).
+The fourth author is partially supported by the PRIN project no. 2015HY8JCC ``Partial Differential Equations and Related Analytic-Geometric Inequalities'' (Italy).
 The first, second and fourth authors are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).